Summer Dress Trends! Inspired by Nicole Richie, Khloe Kardashian, Eva Mendes and more!

 Whether you like boho chic styles like Nicole Richie or foxy and fitted like me, this season has a full range of styles to help you show off your toasty tan.

-But before I go into details, right off the top let me tell you: the must have summer dress trend for 2012 are hi low dresses.
+But before I go into details, right off the top let me tell you: the must have summer dress trend right now are hi low dresses.
 The hemline is short in the front and long in the back.
 Fabrics are light and airy to dramatize the asymmetrical silhouette.
 Hi low dresses can vary in length, by either falling above or below the knee.
 And although they complement all body-types, women who are shorter should avoid hi low dresses that fall below the knee.
 Longer hemlines can make you appear shorter by visually chopping the length of your legs.

 Necklines of hi low dresses vary from halter to crew and also V-neck.
 Stick to a neckline that usually complements your bust-line for flattering fit.